aleiadevore/holbertonschool-unity/0x0C-unity-ar_slingshot_game/README.md

   In all of my brilliance, I didn't add the scene to github before trying to mass upload the project, so I'm going to have to redo the initial setup.
   - Tested on device, still seems to work with all functionality previously set up.
 - Switched plane detection to only detect horizontal plane because that's all I'll need
-- Cube doesn't show up, but that's probably covered in basic tutorial
+- ~~Cube doesn't show up, but that's probably covered in basic tutorial~~ Cube now showing up.
+Issue was that it wasn't in a place where the camera could easily see it.
+  - Cube moving, but I don't know where it moved to.
+- Canvas isn't showing up.